amitrahav/python-3.6-gdal-dockerimage/README.md

 ```
 docker run amitrahav/python-3.6-gdal-dockerimage
 ```
-working directory is /var/app, and enrtypoint is `python manage.py runserver` - so it will start the python server with manage.py located at /var/app.

 ### On Production

 you can use it for build processes or inside a Beanstalk app.